Skip to Main Content

 A Detailed Breakdown of Fixer Responsibilities in Peru

 The scope of a production fixer's work surprises most first-time clients.
-In Peru, where the logistical range of a single shoot can stretch from sea-level desert to cloud forest to altiplano, that scope expands further still.
-Here is what a fixer handles across the full production lifecycle.
+In Peru, one shoot can stretch from sea-level desert to cloud forest to altiplano, so that scope grows even wider.
+A fixer handles the following across the full production lifecycle.

 • [Filming permits](/services/pre-production/film-permit-acquisition/) — handling city (municipalidad) applications, Ministry of Culture authorisations for archaeological and heritage sites, and SERNANP clearances for covered natural areas